isa-ulisboa/greends-dms-exercises/dms_ex_01_spreadsheets.md

 3. In the original table, insert 5 new columns before the Full Name column, and give them the following names: `Phylum`, `Class`, `Order`, `Family`, `Genus`

-4. In the Phylum column, enter the following formula: `=VLOOKUP(AA, BB:CC, 4,0)`, where
+4. In the Phylum column, enter the following formula: `=VLOOKUP(AA, BB:CC, 4, 0)`, where:
     - *AA* corresponds to the cell that contains the name of the taxon for which you want to get the value of the phylum,
     - *BB:CC* to the table that contains in the first column the corresponding taxon and in the following columns the values that you want to get,
-- 3 is the number of the column that contains the value that you want to get, and
+    - 4 is the number of the column that contains the value that you want to get, and
     - 0 corresponds to the FALSE value for the values of the relation to be ordered.
     In this case, if the `Full Name` column, which contains the names of the taxa that you want to match, is in column `T`, then the formula should be, for row 2,
 ```
 =VLOOKUP(T2,$taxon!A$1:H$398,4,0)
 ```